Establishing lifelong learning: rooted in knowledge, enriched by experience

 - To perform safe self-rescue in different water-based situations.

-We adhere to strict ratios in line with health and safety and lifeguards are on duty during all lessons.
+We adhere to strict ratios in line with health and safety.

 Preparing your child for swimming lessons